DhanujaShaji/DHS-SocialMediaFilter/README.md

 The frontend provides the user interface for the DHS agents.
 It allows DHS agents to submit Twitter accounts and review the data analysis results provided by our tool.

-### Censored, Blacklisted and flagged terms
- - Censored terms came from the sensitive information detailed in the project requirements
-  - specfically terms related to sexual orientation, financial information, illness (mostly cancer), various dating-related terms and sexual terms (terms pulled from various websites)
- - flagged terms came directly from the DHS's watchlisted terms, which was published
- - blacklists were harder to find, searched the internet for Twitter ID's of known terrorist groups
- - Demo blacklist was a sample for demo-ing purposes, using Donald Trump's twitter and who he was following in order to cause the tool alarm

 ### Technology Details

 - The frontend views are developed based on the Bootstrap Web Framework with JavaScript.